Environmental Sound Classification on An Embedded Hardware Platform: Related work

 \subsection{Everyday ambient assisted living using audio}

-DCASE frameworks have shown significant advances in applications, including the monitoring of elderly or dependent individuals \cite{wang2019privacy, vafeiadis2020audio,rashidi2012survey} and surveillance concerns \cite{schwartz2012chicago,chaudhary2018identification, alias2019review}.
-Recognizing certain interior sounds has proven beneficial in multiple surveillance contexts, particularly those related to human behaviour \cite{wang2019privacy}.
+Frameworks for the detection of acoustic events have shown significant advances in applications, including the monitoring of elderly or dependent individuals \cite{wang2019privacy, vafeiadis2020audio,rashidi2012survey} and surveillance and security applications \cite{schwartz2012chicago,chaudhary2018identification, alias2019review}.
+Recognizing certain interior sounds has proven beneficial in multiple monitoring contexts, particularly those related to human behaviour \cite{wang2019privacy}.
 This becomes practically important when integrated into smart homes for ambient assisted living \cite{vafeiadis2020audio}, to aid the elderly or individuals with disabilities in their daily lives, improving their overall quality of life.
 Furthermore, technological progress, particularly the advent of the Internet of Things (IoT), has enabled these DCASE algorithms to be deployed in real-time wireless acoustic sensor networks \cite{alias2019review}.
-This has allowed for innovative projects such as CIRDO \cite{bouakaz2014cirdo} and homeSound \cite{alsina2017homesound}.
+This has enabled innovative projects for the support of the elderly in their homes, such as CIRDO \cite{bouakaz2014cirdo} and homeSound \cite{alsina2017homesound}.
 These initiatives focus on home safety, enabling medical staff to remotely monitor the status of dependent individuals using a decentralised intelligence architecture.
 Moreover, detecting sounds in outdoor environments have several applications including outdoor surveillance \cite{chaudhary2018identification}, traffic noise mapping \cite{socoro2015development} and soundscape modelling \cite{jeon2015classification}.